shalvah/unnportal-php/README.md

 # Disclaimer
 I, Shalvah Adebayo, am in no way liable for how this work is used.
 You are required to abide by the terms of the included MIT license.
 In addition, you are to properly educate your users on which of their data you can access and what you will use it for.
-Please STORE NO LOGIN DETAILS>
+Please STORE NO LOGIN DETAILS.